DataDog/documentation/content/en/administrators_guide/build.md

 ---
-title: Build your Datadog implementation
+title: Build your Datadog installation
-description: Setup and implement Datadog as a Service owner to avoid pit-falls down the road
+description: Setup and install Datadog as an administrator to avoid pit-falls down the road
 further_reading:
 - link: "/getting_started/integrations/"
   tag: "Documentation"